waterbuffalo13/micromanage/README.md

 ![alt text](https://github.com/waterbuffalo13/Waterbuffalo-Micromanagement/blob/master/screenshot-gif.gif)

 Micromanagement is a centralised collection of time-management tools that can be accessed from a single page.
-At a glance, a user can plan their day, create daily tasks, write and draw notes from books/meetings, track their habits, write into their journal and refine their long-term goals and vision for the future.
+At a glance, a user can plan their day, track their habits, write into their journal and refine their long-term goals and vision for the future.

   * Organisation and Planning: Getting
     *  **To-do list and Calendar:** Write down your goals and add it to your calendar